PuChenTW/go-micro-jetstream/README.md

-# NATS JetStream Driver for Go
+# NATS JetStream Broker for Go

-A robust, context-aware NATS JetStream driver designed for modern Go applications, offering seamless `go-fx` integration and reliable message handling.
+A robust, context-aware NATS JetStream broker designed for modern Go applications, offering seamless `go-fx` integration and reliable message handling.

 [繁體中文文檔](README.zh-TW.md)

 ## Design Philosophy

 We believe that messaging infrastructure should be reliable, transparent, and easy to manage.
-This driver is built on three core pillars:
+This broker is built on three core pillars:

 1.  **Context-Awareness**: Every operation respects `context.Context`.
 This ensures that your application handles timeouts, cancellation, and graceful shutdowns correctly, which is critical for microservices.
 2.  **Explicit Lifecycle**: We treat the broker as a lifecycle-managed component.
 Connection and disconnection are explicit actions, making it perfect for use with dependency injection frameworks like `uber-go/fx`.